muratk5n/thirdwave/en/README.md

 ---

-The testing area is relatively far to the AU/NZ landmass, 6K kilometers, but hey, it ain't on the other side of the world either, like the Mojave Desert.
+The testing area is relatively far to AU/NZ landmass, 6K kilometers, but hey, it ain't on the other side of the world either, like the Mojave Desert.
 Could irk some people..
 They tested btw 60s-90s.
 Received protests from AU, NZ each time.

 ---

-Found out about France's little unpopularity problem in Oz, due to the nuclear tests conducted in the South Pacific (in the so-called French Polynesia).
+Found out about France's little unpopularity problem in Oz, due to nuclear tests conducted in the South Pacific (in the so-called French Polynesia).
 Maybe this is partly why they could be sacrificed easily as a partner, the Oz general view would not care too much..